It’s Annoying, I know

 We can’t do much about the tires and usually don’t need to.
 The tires are so stiff that their natural frequency is too high to affect the other two masses, the sprung and unsprung ones, and too high to be damped by the shocks in any case.
 Tire vibrations go straight through the shocks and coil spring to the chassis.
 It only takes a bit of elastomer in the mounts to block them, however.

 Only when the natural frequency of the sprung mass, via super-stiff springs, become similar to the tire’s own natural frequency does the spring rate of the tires become a significant problem.
 Think Formula 1 and inerters.
+(If you don’t know what an inerter is, you can google that as well.
+As my wife constantly reminds me, google is your friend.)

 The existence of the coil springs divides the car’s mass into two parts, the unsprung and the sprung, and each have their own natural frequencies which are relatively low (1.5Hz and 8Hz, perhaps, for a sporty car) and are definite problems.
 Each mass will vibrate and, left unchecked, resonate (amplify) at its own natural frequency, if excited at that natural frequency by either the surface or the driver’s actions.
 Resonance can cause loss of grip and/or loss of control.
 (We won’t mention ride quality.
 We don’t care about that.)
 A single strike at the tire that causes the correct velocity in either the sprung or unsprung masses can start a resonance… it doesn’t require repeated inputs like ripples in the pavement.
 But there are differences in results.
 Single sharp inputs are handled by a different department in the world of Shock and Vibration, the Transient Response department.
-Whether caused by a repeating (harmonic) input or a single whack, the primary job of the shock absorbers is to stop any resonances in their tracks.
+In any case, whether caused by a repeating (harmonic) input or a single whack, the primary job of the shock absorbers is to stop any resonances in their tracks.

-Understanding the surface we race on.
+Understanding the surface on which we race

 I think we need to carefully consider the differences between these surfaces we compete on and 1) race tracks, which are generally quite a bit smoother (yes, I know there are exceptions) and 2) the much wider variety of surfaces and conditions for which the typical passenger car must be designed.